franciscoyira/islr-exercises/ch2.md

     cheap ones.
   - Median value of homes increases as the number of rooms increases.
   - Median value of home decreases when there is more contamination (measured as nitrogen oxides concentration).

-##### c.
+c.
 Are any of the predictors associated with per capita crime rate?
 If so, explain the relationship.

-    Yes.
+ANSWER: Yes.
 Median value of houses is negatively correlated with crime rates (maybe people are less willing to pay for homes in high crime sectors).
 Also, there is a positive correlation between crime rates and the proportion of old buildings, and a negative correltation with the distance to employment centers (areas located further away from employment centers have less crime).

-##### d.
+d.
 Do any of the suburbs of Boston appear to have particularly high crime rates?
 Tax rates?
 Pupil-teacher ratios?
 Comment on the range of each predictor.

 First we obtain the ranges (min and max) for each of these variables:

 ``` r
 Boston %>%